+If you wake up in the middle of the night with your dog chasing something across the floor, the last thing you want to say to yourself is, "My dog ate a roach!"
 Domestic dogs have fairly strong prey drives that inspire them to chase all sorts of things that move, including insects.
-If your dog catches and eats a cockroach, or even decides to eat a roach that is already dead, it is possible -- though unlikely -- that he will get sick as a result.
+If your dog catches and eats a cockroach or even decides to eat a roach that is already dead, it is possible though unlikely that he will get sick as a result.

 According to the University of Kentucky, cockroaches are the most common type of insect found inside American homes.
-Types of roaches commonly found in the United States include German cockroaches, American cockroaches, Oriental cockroaches and brown-banded cockroaches.
+Types of roaches commonly found in the United States include German cockroaches, American cockroaches, Oriental cockroaches, and brown-banded cockroaches.
 They like to live in damp, warm areas and are able to survive in a wide variety of climates.
-Roaches will eat almost any type of substance, including wallpaper paste, clothing and paper.
+Roaches will eat almost any substance, including wallpaper paste, clothing, and paper.

 Roaches are not poisonous in their natural state, and they do not contain toxic ingredients.
-In some cultures, humans voluntarily consume roaches as a delicacy.
+In some cultures, many different insect varieties are eaten as a delicacy and as a normal staple food source.
 Your dog will not be instantly poisoned by eating a normal, healthy cockroach.
 Some dogs may experience an allergic reaction due to consuming a roach, but it is not common.

-Roaches carry many diseases that can sicken both you and your dog.
-Roaches are known for harboring bacteria including salmonella, clostridium, streptococcus, coliform and staphylococcus.
-When your dog eats roaches, he is exposed to bacteria which can potentially land him in the veterinarian's office.
-It will be almost impossible for you to know if your dog became sick due to the roach he ate or if his illness has another cause, but the potential for illness should be sufficient reason for you to prevent your dog from eating a roach if you have the opportunity to do so.
+When your dog eats roaches, she is exposed to bacteria that can potentially land her in the veterinarian's office.
+It will be almost impossible for you to know if your dog became sick due to the roach she ate or if her illness has another cause, but the potential for illness should be sufficient reason for you to prevent your dog from eating a roach if you have the opportunity to do so.